fones/advent_of_code_2022/README.md

 # Problems

-Here are list of task I got problem with and I look for help online. ❌ means I didn't finish this task.
+Here are list of task I got problem with and I look for help online.

+* ✅ means I finish this task with help from community
+* ❌ means I didn't finish this task and skipped for now
+* 🤔 means I still working on that task

+### Tasks

 * day `11`
-  * part `2` - way too big integers, module trick needed
+  * part `2` ✅ - way too big integers, module trick needed
 * day `16`
-  * part `1` - tried with greedy algorithm, fast but not return the best results possible `1595` vs `1651` on test data, check some github repos and try backtracking
+  * part `1` ✅ - tried with greedy algorithm, fast but not return the best results possible `1595` vs `1651` on test data, check some github repos and try backtracking
   * part `2` ❌ - backtracking but after `20 000 000 000` iteration still not found anything.
 Need more work on that.
+* day `17`
+  * part `2` 🤔 - I found patter in test input, still looking for pattern in main input
+* day `18`
+  * part `2` 🤔 - filling with water/steam in progress
+* day `22`
+  * part `2` 🤔 - traverse around the cube, still thinking about this